quasar-finance/quasar/DEV_GUIDELINES.md

     * Collect signed messages from coworkers, when you have enough: `bash scripts/upload_through_multisig.sh "<SIGNED_TX_1> <SIGNED_TX_2>"`
 3. Create proposal to instantiate or migrate contracts on [DAODAO](https://daodao.zone/dao/osmo12ry93err6s2ekg02ekslucwx8n3pxm3y7zxz3l6w8zuhex984k5ss4ltl6/proposals).
 4. After the proposal did receive enough votes, it can be executed.
 5. Please make sure that all instances of a contract are migrated.
-You can find a list of contracts [here](smart-contracts/CONTRACTS.md).
+You can find a list of contracts [here](smart-contracts/contracts.json).
+The easiest way to propose the migration of all contracts in that list is by adjusting `scripts/propose_cl_vault_migration` and executing `node scripts/propose_cl_vault_migration.js` from the repo root directory.
-6. Update versions and deployment dates in that list.
+6. Update versions and deployment dates in the list of contracts.
+This can be done with the help of `scripts/update_cl_vaults.js`.